 Servings 10 servings

 Put tomatoes, garlic, bay leaves, parsley, dill, scallions and oak leaves (tarragon, summer savoury, cherry, blackcurrant and horseradish leaves if using) in jars.
+Try to surround the tomatoes with leaves evenly, as you won't be able to move them later.
 Fill jars with boiling water.

-Pickled tomatoes are ready within 2 weeks.
+Pickled tomatoes are ready within one or two weeks, depending on the size.
 Store them at a room temperature or lower before opening.
-Once you open the jar, store it in the fridge for 6 weeks.
-Enjoy!
+Using this recipe, an unopened jar will last about a year on the shelf, if you add vinegar to it.
+Once you open the jar, store it in the fridge for about six weeks.

-This recipe makes two 1.5 l or 2 quarts glass jars of tomatoes (or equivalent) which is roughly 10 servings (2-3 tomatoes per serving).
+- This recipe makes two 1.5 l or half gallon glass jars of tomatoes (or equivalent) which is roughly 10 servings (2-3 tomatoes per serving).